 Students have access to computers in the Library and other locations throughout the school.
 There are over 500 computer outlets on site.
-Each student is allocated memory space in their DoE Portal.
+Each student is allocated memory space in their DEC Portal.
 This can be accessed from home.
 So too can the school website and intranet.
-Wireless access is available throughout the school.
+Wireless access is available throughout the school to support use of the DER laptops.